Bui-DucHUY/CS4710-DB-proj-API/README.md

 # CS4710-DB-proj-API

-> Database Project API for CS4710
+> Database Project API for CSC4710

-This repository provides a RESTful API for managing and accessing data related to the CS4710 course database project.
+This repository provides a RESTful API for managing and accessing data related to the CSC 4710 course database project.

 ## Features